Bangalore at a Glance

 - passport, valid for at least 180 days from the start date of your stay, containing at least two blank visa pages

-- official document showing the applicant’s name and address of current residence
+- an official document showing the applicant’s name and address of current residence

 - birth certificate (copy)